arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 Code snippet above sends the string "`Hello world!`" to another device through UART using the `Serial.write()` function.

-Following methods are used to send strings over UART.
+The following methods are used to send strings over UART.

 ```arduino
 // Transmit the string "Hello world!"